pujakc/Project4/README.md

 May 2024

 ## Problem Statement
-With the rise of streaming platforms and changing viewer habits, the movie industry is facing new challenges in ensuring profitability and sustainibility.
+With the rise of streaming platforms and changing viewer habits, the movie industry is facing new challenges in ensuring profitability and sustainability.
 To help Hollywood continue producing profitable movies and creating jobs across the industry, we need to identify the key features that drive movie profitability and develop predictive models to guide future movie production decisions.

 ## Project Overview